 14 Sep Cambodia Mine Action Centre

-The grand entrance of the CMAC headquarters in Phnom Penh is flanked by a couple of large decommissioned bombs.
+The grand entrance of the CMAC headquarters in Phnom Penh is flanked by two tall upright decommissioned bombs.
 It delivers you into a cream walled, empty, high ceilinged lobby featuring an enormous poster depicting a green countryside scene of demining activities.
-On my introductory visit, I was shown round the large exhibition room by the public relations officer.
+The public relations officer took me to a large exhibition room.
 While showing me a map of the country, much of it covered in red dots showing the danger zones, he talked about his own past.
 Like so many Cambodian men, he was forced to carry weapons and ammunition around for the Khmer Rouge.
-Nevertheless, his stories were punctuated by bursts of laughter.
+Nevertheless, he seemed unperturbed at confronting his past yet again and his stories were punctuated by bursts of optimistic laughter.

 The Cambodian Mine Action Centre (CMAC) is the Cambodian government agency responsible for demining activities.
 It receives funding from Australia, the Netherlands, Belgium, Canada, the EU, France, Germany, Japan, New Zealand, Switzerland, the UK and the USA.
 It is also supported by a slew of agencies such as Handicap International, Care International, the UNDP and UNMAS.
 Since 1992 they have cleared 570 million square meters of land, and found and destroyed 500 000 landmines.